simondettling/PlexHue/readme.md

 PlexHue and this Documentation is work in progress and is not feature complete yet!

 ## Prerequisites
-* PHP 5.6 or greater with curl extension
+* PHP 7.0 or greater with curl extension.
 * Plex Pass (https://www.plex.tv/plex-pass/) (required for using the Webhooks in Plex Media Server)
 * The Webserver hosting PlexHue must be reachable from Plex Media Server and must be able to reach the Philips Hue Bridge.